Aneesh P. H. Bose

 Some of the intertwined research questions that I like to ask include:

-How do parents balance the costs and benefits of caring for offspring in the face of considerable variation in their social and ecological environments?
+• How do parents balance the costs and benefits of caring for offspring?

 Alternative mating tactics… Sneaking, deceit, and cuckoldry

 As the adage goes, “there’s more than one way to peel an orange” (or use your own preferred vernacular), and nature has found this to be true for animal reproduction as well.
 In many species, same-sex individuals can adopt different tactics to achieve reproduction.
 For example, sometimes males may seek to reproduce by courting females or providing them with nuptial gifts, while at other times males may choose to avoid this hassle and attempt to reproduce coercively or surreptitiously.
 In some species, individuals may even express specialized morphology and physiology allowing them to maximize the benefits they get by pursuing one mating tactic (e.g., through sneak fertilizations as opposed to mate attraction and courtship).
-This can lead to two or more ‘morphs’ coexisting, and competing, with each other in the same population.
-For example, males of one of my study species, the plainfin midshipman fish, Porichthys notatus, adopt one of two tactics that are fixed for life, either a ‘guarder male’, which fights for nesting sites, sings to females, and cares for offspring, or a ‘sneaker male’, which stealthily tries to cuckold guarder males while they are spawning with females.
-I am interested in how ecological and social circumstances shape the costs and benefits of different alternative mating tactics, and what morphological and physiological specializations they express.
+I am interested in what drives variation in the use of different mating tactics.

 Example publications: